Wondering how to go vegan but not sure where to start, what to do or what you can eat? Follow these 21 simple tips to make becoming a vegan a breeze!

 The world has embraced plant-based eating with impressive speed, and there are more and more options available each day.

-So if - like I was - you're wondering how to transition to a vegan diet, read on for my top tips.
+So if - like I was - you're wondering how to transition to a vegan diet, read on for 21 simple tips.

 Note: I am fortunate to live in a part of the world where following a vegan lifestyle is both accessible and affordable.
 I'm aware that this is not true for everyone.